Physically-based dimensionless features for pluvial flood mapping with machine learning: Introduction

+An alternative to flood inundation mapping to improve the speed of flood forecasting is to emulate the hydraulic models using ML.
+Recently, ML approaches to flood mapping have received significant attention because of their speed and cost-effectiveness compared with previous approaches \cite{ivanov2021breaking,bentivoglio2022deep}.
+ML flood mapping models are trained against either satellite data, in-situ measurements, or hydrodynamic model output, and use a wide variety of input features.
+Typical input features include landscape and geomorphic characteristics, including elevation, curvature, topographic wetness index, slope, river density, drainage distance to the nearest river, HAND, and soil type \cite{bentivoglio2022deep,bui2018novel}.
+Such geomorphic and landscape features have been used as inputs to several linear binary classifiers \cite{nachappa2020flood, hosseiny2020framework, rahmati2020development, giovannettone2018statistical, collins2022predicting, samela2016based, manfreda2014flood, manfreda2014investigation, tavares2020predictive}.
+Features are generally selected based on data availability and hypotheses regarding their control of the physical processes governing runoff generation and flood development.

+One challenge facing the widespread adoption of ML flood models is their generalization to storms or locations outside of the training sample.
+Methods to improve model generalization can further alleviate constraints by limiting the data volume and computational time needed to apply models across large and diverse areas \cite{cache2024enhancing,pakdehi2023transferability,wagenaar2018regional,seleem2022transferability}.
+This challenge mirrors that of the over-parameterization of spatially-explicit, process-based models \cite{jakeman1993much,beven2001equifinality,beven2006manifesto}.
+One approach to address model over-parameterization and generalization is to transform the model into a reduced-dimension space that retains essential features of the underlying physics across catchments.
+For example, \citeA{hu2019rapid} apply linear decomposition to the input features and train the model in the reduced-order space.

-Buckingham $\Pi$ theorem may be used to reformulate the governing equations of the physical process into a nondimensional context that inserts engineering and science metadata into the ML process \cite{rudolph1998context}.
-This metadata results in the scientific hypothesis being reformulated in a dimensionless context that captures the physical process.
-Specifically, the dimensionless values provide for physically meaningful combinations of the raw data--akin to a neural network \cite{rudolph1998context}.
-However, the application of Buckingham $\Pi$ theorem is not automatic but requires a careful consideration of the problem physics \cite{porporato2022hydrology}.
-Consequently, there has been little focus on leveraging Buckingham $\Pi$ theorem to enhance the ML process for flood mapping and prediction.
-Here, we us Buckingham $\Pi$ theorem to capture the similarity of the flood response (across geographies) through a set of hydraulic and hydrologic dimensionless indices, and we demonstrate the potential of these indices with a logistic regression (ML) model that uses the indices to predict flooding across different geographies.
+Alternatively, the Buckingham $\Pi$ theorem may be used to reformulate the governing equations of the physical process into a reduced-order, non-dimensional context that inserts engineering and science metadata into the ML process \cite{rudolph1998context, porporato2022hydrology, oppenheimer2023multi, gunaratnam2003improving}.
+Importantly, relative to linear decomposition, the Buckingham $\Pi$ approach constrains the number of dimensionless features based on the underlying physics.
+Such an approach improves generalization, particularly when extrapolating across scales \cite{oppenheimer2023multi}.
+To evaluate the ability of this approach to improve ML flood model generalization, we apply the Buckingham $\Pi$ theorem to the underlying mass and momentum balance equations and develop a set of dimensionless hydraulic and hydrologic indices.
+In turn, these indices are used as inputs to a logistic regression model that predicts flooding across different geographies.